Shape your own programme

-This SMARTCamp is primarily aimed at growth-oriented and ambitious future intrepreneurs.
+This SMARTCamp is primarily aimed at growth-oriented and ambitious future intrapreneurs.
 You may come with an idea for an innovative product or service (for your company or even for starting your own company) or you can team up with idea owners to then further develop that idea.
 The SMARTCamp is also suitable for students who intend to take the Entrepreneurial Journey as it can serve to develop an initial idea that they can then use for developing a business plan.
-The SMARTCamp emphasizes aspiration, willingness to learn and dedication to process.
+The SMARTCamp emphasises aspiration, willingness to learn and dedication to process.

 The Future of Cities (IB Glocal elective)

 This module will address the topic of the future of cities by focusing on forecasts, experts’ opinions, case studies and industry insights.